Adrian Mikhalchishin

-Adrian Bohdanovych Mikhalchishin (also Mihalcisin, Mihalčišin or Mykhalchyshyn, Адріян Богданович Михальчишин, born November 18, 1954) is a Ukrainian chess grandmaster now playing for Slovenia.
+Adrian Bohdanovych Mikhalchishin (also Mihalcisin, Mihalčišin or Mykhalchyshyn, Адріян Богданович Михальчишин, born November 18, 1954) is a Slovenian chess grandmaster.
 Education: Lviv University, faculty of physics 1976.
 Mikhalchishin is married, with two children.

 Biography

 He became a Grandmaster in 1978, shared first place at the Nikolaev tournament (today in Mykolaiv) in 1983, and was second at Hastings in 1985–86.
 Vice President of Ukrainian Chess Federation 1998–2001.
 Speaks Ukrainian, Russian, Polish, Serbo-Croatian, Slovenian, English and German languages.

 As a player best result 4th place in Soviet Championship 1984, Soviet Youth champion 1977.
 During the 1979 Soviet Spartakiad (Spartakiad of Peoples of the USSR), Mikhalchishin represented the chess team of Ukraine (Ukrainian SSR).
 World Youth Champion in team 1977, 1980, winner of European Cup 1984, winner of international tournaments Banco do Roma 1977, Copenhagen 1980, Leipzig 1979, Brno 1990, Eeklo 1991, Dortmund 1999, Warsaw 2002.

 Slovenian Champion 2002.
 In Ukrainian Championships best result was 2-3 places in 1977 and Rapid chess Ukrainian Champion in 1993, many times junior Champion of the country.

 In 1992 he represented Ukraine at the Chess Olympiads 1992, in 2000–2006 – Slovenia.

 Winner of team Championships and National Cups of USSR, Ukraine, Slovenia, Yugoslavia, Croatia, Hungary.